-In this blogpost, I share with you, step by step, how I learnt how to cut a hole in my laminate kitchen worktop for a utility kitchen sink.
+In this blogpost, I share with you step by step, how I learnt how to cut a hole in my laminate worktop to fit a kitchen sink.
+Once you have completed this stage, you can find how to seal and clip it here.

-Once you cut a hole in a kitchen worktop, there’s no going back.
+Once you cut a hole in your worktop to fit a kitchen sink, there’s no going back.
 That’s the only thing that’s intimidating about this job, really.
 Why?
 Because if you mess it up, you’ll probably need to buy a new one which they’re not that cheap.
 Ok, the ones I found were about half price in Selco compared to most, and more importantly, they’re extremely heavy and require two people to lift.

 But, as with everything, as long as you take your time to plan where you want and why, then you should be alright.
 If you’re unsure of where to install it, I’ll also offer some tips as I go in this post, but you must do your own research.
 I’m certainly not a pro, but did asked my carpenter Dad for pointers.

-HOW TO CUT A HOLE FOR YOUR SINK
+HOW TO CUT A HOLE T FIT A KITCHEN SINK

 The sink I picked was this Astracast one from Wickes.
 Note that absolutely nothing about this project is sponsored.
 And above, I’m working out where to place my sink.
 A lot of it is personal preference.
 For example, we wanted it symmetrical to the window with the bowl on the left, so I’m temporarily making some pencil marks for a reference point.